lucixlu/lucixlu.github.io/_pages/cv.md

 ----
 * **Community Project Associate**
   * **Society of Entrepreneurs & Ecology**, Alxa Left Banner, Inner Mongolia, China (2011-2013)
-     * Worked with dryland farming communities near or inside the Gobi desert to shift water-intensive crops into higher-value and lower-water consumption crops, including Jerusalem artichoke and high-yielding millet (Project won Ford Company Conservation Grant 2012).
+     * Worked with dryland farming communities near or inside the Gobi desert to shift from cultivating water-intensive crops to higher-value and lower-water consumption crops, including Jerusalem artichoke and high-yielding millet (Project won Ford Company Conservation Grant 2012).
      * Conducted household surveys, organized community meetings to facilitate project progress, and monitored project progress in the field.
      * Planned and coordinated workshops for dryland farmers and connected artichoke farmers with Fructooligosaccharide companies.